neelkamath/time-bend-web/docs/CONTRIBUTING.md

 ### [Storage](storage.md)

-### Style Guide

-Files exporting `ReactElement`s should use `export default` to export them.
-You should name the function so that it's easier to debug.

 ### Styles

-- We use [rmwc](https://rmwc.io/) for UI components.
 - Use the [`CustomButton`](../src/components/CustomButton.tsx) instead of rmwc's [`Button`](https://rmwc.io/buttons) directly.
 - Use the [`CustomDialog`](../src/components/CustomDialog.tsx) instead of rmwc's [Dialogs](https://rmwc.io/dialogs).
 - Keep rmwc's style imports (e.g., `import '@material/button/dist/mdc.button.css';`) in [App.tsx](../src/components/App.tsx) so that is' easier to refactor components into different files.